Will your computer boot without a graphics card installed?

 Can you see any graphics without your graphics card?

-So, can you boot your PC without a graphics card?
+Can you even boot your computer without a graphics card installed?

 Short answer: Yes, but don’t expect to see anything on your monitor